tethcode/time-calender/README.md

 # time-calender
-A time calender inspired the @HydeeTechWorld
+A time calender inspired by @HydeeTechWorld